 We eat three meals per day.
 And whether we’re alone or with family and friends, each moment offers us the opportunity to detach from our busy, connected days to enjoy a family recipe, a new dish or just something simple.
 Here are a few ideas for tools that can help to heighten and enhance the experience through the stories they tell:

 “In winter the early mornings.
 It is beautiful indeed when snow has fallen during the night, but splendid too when the ground is white with frost; or even when there is no snow or frost, but it is very cold and the attendants hurry from room to room stirring up the fires and bringing charcoal.”

 This is a famous verse from Sei Shonagon’s The Pillow Book, a fascinating, detailed account of Japanese court life in the eleventh century written by a lady of the court.
 In this particular chapter (haru wa akebono), she writes about her favorite times of day during each season: attendants or no attendants, “In winter the early mornings.”

 For Hims & Hers

-Do you have a special someone in your life who’s always hard to shop far?
-Well, they have everything so it’s hard to blame them.
+Do you have a special someone in your life who’s always hard to shop for?
+Well, they have everything so it’s hard to blame you.
 But take a look through our cabinet of curiosities and you just might find something.

-clockwise: wooden wristwatch stand ($40); preserved sea urchin skeleton ($125); brass apple paperweight ($120); glass jewelry made by your favorite coffee tool maker (from $62)
+clockwise: wooden wristwatch stand ($40); paper leaf incense with artisanal ceramic tray ($150); brass apple paperweight ($200); glass jewelry made by your favorite coffee tool maker (from $62)